Aggie Due Make Up Half Of Mountain West Contingent

 Earned first-team all-state honors from both the Salt Lake Tribune and Deseret News and was the Most Valuable Player of Region III as a prep senior as he averaged 16.6 points and approximately 8.0 rebounds per game at Bingham High School...
 Scored in double-figures 22 times, including a career-high 31 points against Taylorsville...
 Led the Miners to 21 wins during his senior campaign...
 Scored in double-figures 22 times as a junior as he earned first-team all-state honors from the Salt Lake Tribune and second-team all-state honors from the Deseret News...
 Averaged 13.4 points and 7.5 rebounds per game as a junior, while shooting 60.1 percent from the field and 70.0 percent from the free throw line...
 During his junior season, he helped the Miners to a 17-7 record as they advanced to the semifinals of the state tournament.

-Full name is Benjamin E. Clifford ...
-Born April 10, 1992 in Center Moriches, New York...
+Full name is Benjamin E. Clifford...
+Born in Center Moriches, New York...
 One of three children of Wayne and Patty Clifford...
 His brother, John, played college basketball at Southern Utah and played professionally for Kyoto Hannarayz in Japan...
-Majoring in operations management.
+Majoring in finance and economics.